were/mcir/writeup/00-manual.md

 We assume:

 1. All the programs written in this language should **NOT exceed 1MB**.
-   Otherwise, the compiler is not guaranteed/required to output a correct result!
+   Otherwise, the compiler is not guaranteed/required to output a correct result.
 2. Only single program compilation is supported for now.

 ## Language Manual